 You can check road conditions and chain control statuses on the Cal Trans website at http://www.dot.ca.gov/cgi-bin/roads.cgi or by calling 1–800-427-ROAD.

 Parking – We offer convenient parking right at the base of the resort at both the North and South Lodges.
 A shuttle runs between each lodge every 15 minutes.
 Adult lessons (13+) meet at the North Lodge and Children’s lessons (12 and under) will meet at the South Base.

 Lessons for 13 years and older – After you’ve parked head over to our Guest Services office.
 Even if you purchased your lessons and rentals in advance, you’ll need to visit our Guest Services office to check in for your lesson and pick up your tickets.
 On busy days we’ll have an additional location to pick up your tickets and check-in which is located near the ski school area in the front of the rental shop.
 Once you have your vouchers head to the rental shop to get fitted for gear.

 All adult group lesson participants should check in at the Ski & Snowboard School building (Little Red School House) behind the North Lodge at least 30 minutes prior to the lesson start time.

-All day Children’s Lessons (12 and younger) – Starting Monday, April 8, 2019 (and for the remainder of the season) children’s lessons (ages 4-12) are held at Homewood’s North Lodge.
-This allows plenty of time to be fitted for equipment.
+All day Children’s Lessons (12 and younger) – Children’s lessons and check in (ages 4-12) is held at Homewood’s South Base at 106 Tahoe Ski Bowl Way.
 Children’s lessons include an all-day lift ticket, equipment rental (including helmet) and lunch.

 Be patient with yourself.
 Learning a new sport can be humbling, but remember skiing and snowboarding is supposed to be fun.
 If you’re feeling frustrated, it’s okay to take a quick break and a deep breath.
 Remember to stay hydrated and apply plenty of sunscreen.